Skip to main content

 4. Log in to SDK (Client-Side)

 Once the app receives the signed_authorization_request, log in using the SDK.
+The callback parameter is optional.

 signedRequest = signedRequestFromBackend,

-callback = object : EntrupyLoginCallback {
+callback = object : SdkLoginCallback {

-override fun onSuccess(expirationTimestamp: Long) {
+override fun onLoginStarted() {

 }

-override fun onFailure(errorCode: EntrupyErrorCode, message: String) {
+override fun onLoginSuccess(expirationTime: Long) {

 Log.e("Entrupy", "Login failed.
-Error: $message (Code: $errorCode)")
+Error: $description (Code: $errorCode)")

 // Handle login failure (show UI message, retry, etc.)